 In our quest to keep people and memories close to our hearts, some of us write our stories down.
 Others hang on to keepsakes, and most of us pass the stories verbally through the generations.
 Another way to keep your memories alive is by writing your Family Cookbook.

 (The cookbook images are from my personal copy.
-Just remember, this is over 20 years old, so there are a few spills, smears and tears.
+Just remember, this is well over30 years old, so there are a few spills, smears and tears.
 I use this one all the time, and others have, as well!)

 Just so you know: This post contains affiliate links; if you click on a link and make a purchase I might make a small commission, but it does not affect the price you pay!

 To this day, I depend on my family’s recipes.
 They are still favorites and evoke wonderful memories of days gone by.
 My Aunts Dot and Evelyn were wonderful cooks.
 Both cooked simple foods, but each had an area of expertise.

 Aunt Dot was known far and wide for her cake decorating skills.
 Each year for our birthdays, we got to pick out a design.
 These cakes were such works of art, we wouldn’t let anyone cut into them.
 Instead, Mom had to bake a regular, but super delicious, chocolate cake with chocolate icing to serve.